Pulkith/MedBank/README.md

 # MedBank

 (lol sorry quick note, my resume I uploaded says I'm a 2026 grad, since that was from last semester when I was planning on graduating early and I forgot to change it.
-I'm going to be a 2027 grad since I'm submatting in math).
+I'm going to be a 2027 grad since I'm submatting in math and graduating on the regular timescale).

 MedBank is a tool that allows anyone to get an initial cursory self-diagnosis, and find the hospitals nearest to them with the cheapest copays (most likely) based on these symptoms.
 It also allows you to